Andrea planned her own wedding during the pandemic. She learned a few tricks along the way.

 - Have a knack for public speaking.
-If they get anxious thinking about talking to a large group of people, then they're the wrong person for the job.
+If they get anxious about talking to a large group of people, they're the wrong person for the job.

 - Speeches should be short.
 Not too short, but short.
 5 minutes or less is good.
 Only well-polished speakers should hit the 10-minute mark.
 It is unusual and probably a train wreck if the speech lasts 20 minutes.